femidj/tempbin/README.md

 ## 🔒 Security & Privacy

 *   **Credentials**: Your R2 Access Keys are stored in your browser's `localStorage`.
 They are strictly used to sign requests within the browser and are never transmitted to any backend server managed by TempBin.
+> [!WARNING]
-*   **Least Privilege**: **Strongly Recommended**: Do not use your root Cloudflare account API keys.
+> Do not use your root Cloudflare account API keys.
 Instead, create a specific API Token with **Object Read & Write** permissions scoped *only* to the specific bucket you are using for this application.
 This limits the potential impact if your browser environment is ever compromised.
 *   **File Access**: Files are uploaded directly to R2.
 *   **Expiration**:
     *   **Links**: The generated download links are "presigned URLs" that expire after a set time (default 10 minutes).
-    *   **Files**: The application attempts to delete expired files when you have the app open. **Recommendation**: Set up an Object Lifecycle Rule in your R2 bucket settings to automatically delete files after 1 day as a fallback to ensure storage cleanup.
+    *   **Files**: The application attempts to delete expired files when you have the app open.
+    *   **Recommendation**: Set up an Object Lifecycle Rule in your R2 bucket settings to automatically delete files after 1 day as a fallback to ensure storage cleanup.

 ## 🤝 Contributing